Each day, GHR Foundation staff strive to be of service to people and their limitless potential for good.

-Amy Weiser is a senior accountant, providing accounting services and financial management to GHR Foundation and foundation investment partnership clients.
+Amy Weiser is the accounting manager at GHR, providing accounting services and financial management to GHR Foundation and foundation investment partnership clients.
 She maintains philanthropy accounting books and records, prepares reports and assists the Director of Accounting and Financial Reporting.

 Prior to joining GHR Foundation, Amy worked as a senior accountant for Baker Tilly Virchow Krause, a national accounting firm.
 She was responsible for preparing and reviewing a variety of tax forms with a focus on private foundation tax, trust and estate income tax and family partnerships for her clients, as well as financial reporting for private foundations.

 Amy is a certified public accountant and earned a bachelor’s of science degree in accounting from Metropolitan State University.

 Chris Berger is responsible for communications and innovation strategies that advance program priorities and enhance the impact of GHR and its partners.
 In this role, he is re-imagining how philanthropy can catalyze social innovation and systemic change while co-leading the $1M BridgeBuilder Challenge.